 Top image from the College Drive Roundabout project in Suffolk, Virginia.

-As the leader of our Transportation - Roads practice, Dave Bradshaw brings more than 30 years of experience designing and managing major roadway projects to his role.
+As the leader of our Transportation – Roads practice, Dave Bradshaw brings more than 30 years of experience designing and managing major roadway projects to his role.
 He promotes an environment of innovation within his team, encouraging our transportation engineers to explore new possibilities and develop unique solutions to client challenges.
+You can read how to deduct moving expenses and know what is best for you.